 Head and Neck Cancers: Oropharyngeal Cancer

 While signs of mouth cancer in other parts of the mouth are sometimes more visible in the form of a lesion, oropharyngeal cancer can sometimes be felt by the patient.
-An annual oral cancer screening at Dr. Lazare’s of New York may include a questionnaire to determine if any of the symptoms of oropharyngeal cancer exist.
+An annual oral cancer screening may include a questionnaire to determine if any of the symptoms of oropharyngeal cancer exist.

 Tests for Oral Cancer

-The first line of defense against oral cancer is Dr. Lazare’s total mouth cancer screening at his NYC dental office that occurs during annual appointments.
+The first line of defense against oral cancer is a total mouth cancer screening that occurs during annual appointments.
 If any changes in the mouth are noted that raise suspicions of oral cancer, Dr. Lazare can request a biopsy or refer the patient to their primary care doctor.

 Blood work, an endoscopy, and imaging tests like PET scans can assist in the diagnosis of cancer of the oral cavity.
 When the first symptoms of oral cancer and premalignant lesions are diagnosed through oral cancer testing, treatment can begin right away.
-In general, these early-stage cancers require less extensive treatments and over 82% effective with much higher survival rates.
+In general, these early-stage cancers require less extensive treatments and have much higher survival rates.

 - Difficulty in chewing or swallowing